RoryBarnes/ChaoticResonances/README.rst

 *Top Right:* The eccentricity evolution of both planets, inner in black, outer in blue.
 The inner planet's eccentricity exceeds 0.99 in several instances. *Middle Left:*
-The inner planet's inclination can grow larger than 160 deg. *Middle Right:* The two resonant arguments show complicated behavior with circulation on long timescales, but libration with large amplitude on shorter timescales. *Bottom Right:* Intellation of the inner planet.
-Although typically around the Earth's solar constant of 1366 W/m^2, but increases of a factor of 30 are possible during epochs of high eccentricity.
+The inner planet's inclination can grow larger than 160 deg. *Middle Right:* The two eccentricity-resonance arguments show complicated behavior, with high amplitude libration on short timescales, but circulation on longer timescales. *Bottom Right:* Intellation of the inner planet.
+Although typically around the Earth's solar constant of 1366 W/m^2, increases over a factor of 30 are possible during epochs of star-grazingly-high eccentricity.
 *Bottom Right:* Energy (orange) and angular momentum (purple) are conserved to high precision in this run.
 The slow drifts are typical of the 4th order Runge-Kutta scheme in vplanet.